zobront/nft-snapshot/README.md

 ## How To Use

+0) Clone this repo with `git clone https://github.com/zobront/nft-snapshot.git` from your terminal.
 1) Install dependencies (ethers and csv-writer) with `npm install`.
 2) Fill out the options at the top of the script: